On the Configuration Space of planar closed Kinematic Chains: Configuration space

 We give a new method to obtain solutions to equation \eqref{eq:CKCsquared_expanded}.
-In the proof of Theorem \ref{thm:sampling} a procedure is described how solutions are obtained by reducing the length of the CKC step by step.
-For $k \geq 1$ the solution method involves the choice of a real value $C_{n-k}$ between the roots of a quadratic equation $\Ek_k(C_{n-k+1})$ corresponding to the value $C_{n-k+1}$, see Definition \eqref{def:corrqeq}.
-This value $C_{n-k}$ then defines again a quadratic equation $\Ek_k(C_{n-k})$ and a new value $C_{n-k+1}$ is chosen between its roots and so on.
-In order to guarantee that this procedure is well defined, we need that all quadratic equations connected in this manner have real solutions.
-The Lemma \ref{lemm:sequence} in the appendix will show that the values $C_{n-k}$ obtained in this way are indeed real.\\
+In the proof of Theorem \ref{thm:sampling} a procedure how to obtain such solutions by reducing the length of the CKC step by step is described.
+For $k \geq 1$ the solution method involves the choice of a real value in a domain that is given by an inequality that involves the diagonals of the CKC.
+Before we state the main theorem we give the following definition.

-The main result is based on the observation that the trigonometric equation \eqref{eq:CKCsquared_expanded} can be systematically solved by an iterative method.
-Instead of \eqref{eq:CKCsquared_expanded} we will work with its rearranged form given by

-Also abbreviations introduced in section \ref{sec:noation} appear quite naturally in the proof of the following Theorem.

-\begin{theorem}[Computation of circular configurations] A circular configuration $\beta^{n-1} \in \Cc_a$, that is a configuration satisfying the equation \eqref{eq:CKCsquared} can be obtained by the following procedure: \begin{itemize} \item[1.]
-Compute a vector $C^{n-1} = \left(C_3, \dots, C_{n-1} \right)$ with entries satisfying